hedia-team/02456_deeplearning_cgmforecast/README.md

 This tool manages all the required python packages in a virtual environement.
 After installation run `poetry install`from the main directory of the repo.

+# Path configuration
+Based on `config.template.py` you should create a file `config.py` that defines relevant paths.
+The `code_path`should refer to this repo, while the other are up to you.
+It would make sense to locate these outside of the repo to avoid pushing large files to github (otherwiese remember to add these to `.gitignore` before adding.

 # Scripts
 The repo consist of three main scripts.
 * `example_script.py`shows how a model can be defined and trained, data can be extracted and how the model evaluation work.
 Yeah, basically, it just shows the different key functions work.
+Create a file with parameters for what data to use in `.src/parameters/par.py` based on `.src/parameters/par_template.py`.
 * `optmizeHypers.py` searches for the best hyperparameters given a model and a searching area.
 You can play around with the searching area searching technqiues to find even better model configurations.
 * `evaluateAll.py` find the best hyperparameters and evalautes the results on a user defined set of data.
+Create a file with parameters for what data to use in `.src/parameters/evaluateAllPars.py` based on `.src/parameters/evaluateAllPars.template.py`.

 The repo also consist of a bunch of helper functions found in `/src/` that load data, evaluate models and so on.